IngoS11/snaplex-oc/README.md

-# snaplex-oc
+# SnapLogic GroundPlex for OpenShift
-SnapLogic GroundPlex for OpenShift
+Repository contains a mofified docker container of snaplogic/snaplex:latest and Helm charts that allow you to deploy the GroundPlex into an OpenShift cluster